frmalm/tag-action/README.md

 # Tag Branch - Javascript Action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+Action creates tag on a branch with specified prefix and number sequence.

 ## Inputs

 ### `prefix`

-The name of the person to greet.
+**Required** The name of the person to greet.
 Default `"v"`.

 Example: v => v10.1 or tag-action-v => tag-action-v1.3